vibeus/vibe-website/content/blog/essential-tools-to-boost-remote-employee-engagement/index.md

 draft: false
 isfeatured: false
 description: Want to boost your remote employee engagement?
-Here are some of the most effective tools to promote employee producitivity.
+Here are some of the most effective tools to promote employee productivity.
 categories:
 - leadership-and-management
-industries: []
+industries:
+- business
 ---

 Work from home is here to stay, and although it brings with it many benefits, it also comes with a unique set of challenges.
 From keeping productivity up to boosting employee morale, it’s more important than ever to know how to manage a remote team.

-According to a productivity study from Statista, [44.9%](https://www.statista.com/statistics/1140732/work-from-home-productivity-employees-us/) [of workers](https://www.statista.com/statistics/1140732/work-from-home-productivity-employees-us/) felt more productive at home, [34.5%](https://www.statista.com/statistics/1140732/work-from-home-productivity-employees-us/) felt less productive, and [20.6%](https://www.statista.com/statistics/1140732/work-from-home-productivity-employees-us/) felt no change as of June 2020.
-Additionally, Blog Otter found that [47% of workers](https://blog.otter.ai/work-from-home-statistics/) struggle to work from home due to distractions, [20%](https://blog.otter.ai/work-from-home-statistics/) find it challenging to collaborate and communicate with their team, and [35%](https://blog.otter.ai/work-from-home-statistics/) feel isolated and disconnected.
+According to a [productivity study from Statista](https://www.statista.com/statistics/1140732/work-from-home-productivity-employees-us/), 44.9% of workers felt more productive at home, 34.5% felt less productive, and 20.6% felt no change as of June 2020.
+Additionally, [Blog Otter](https://blog.otter.ai/work-from-home-statistics/) found that 47% of workers struggle to work from home due to distractions, 20% find it challenging to collaborate and communicate with their team, and 35% feel isolated and disconnected.

 With all these challenges in mind, you can find solutions to address those feelings of disconnection and lack of productivity.
 Here are 10 effective tools for managing a remote team.